stephrdev/django-tapeforms/docs/contrib.rst

 Bootstrap mixin
 ---------------

-You can use the :py:class:`tapeforms.contrib.bootstrap.BootstrapTapeformMixin` to render forms with a Bootstrap 4 compatible HTML layout / css classes.
+You can use the :py:class:`tapeforms.contrib.bootstrap.Bootstrap4TapeformMixin` to render forms with a Bootstrap v4 compatible HTML layout / css classes.

 This alternative mixin makes sure that the rendered widgets, fields and labels have the correct css classes assigned.